brettminnie/breakfast-serializer/README.md

    $myClass = BDBStudios\BreakfastSerializer\SerializerFactory:::getSerializer()
         ->deserialize($jsonData);

-   //To serialize an object with a limited depth recursion
+   //To serialize an object with a limited depth recursion (aka only some of it)
    $jsonData =
       BDBStudios\BreakfastSerializer\SerializerFactory::getSerializer(
          IsSerializable::FORMAT_JSON,